 Design: Long-tube

 The American Racing long-tube system is a great high-quality header upgrade regardless of the steep pricing.
-Yet, with high quality 304 stainless steel, a trusted brand name that’s American manufactured, and a promised increase in horsepower and scavenging- are all reasons that make the American Racing system worthy of our list.
-The link above is directly to purchase the system from American Racing’s website.
+With 304 stainless steel, a trusted brand that’s American manufactured, and great power gains the American Racing headers are a great pick.
 This is one of those cases that you get what you pay for – a trusted brand that uses high-quality manufacturing products and processes to create their products.

 Price: $500